ZikPin/CTkDataVisualizingWidgets/README.md

-# Custom-widgets-for-CTk
+# CTkDataVisualizingWidgets
-Custom calendar, graph and chart widgets
+**Custom data visualizing widgets like calendar, graph and chart.**

 ## Calendar widget
 A calendar widget consists of two parts title_bar and calendar frame.
 You can customize virtually everything in the widget.
 There is